pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 Look through the GitHub issues for features.
 Anything tagged with ``enhancement`` and ``available to hack on`` are open to whoever wants to implement it.

-To keep a consistent style and convention throughout ``pyjanitor``, we ask contributors to adhere to a set of guidelines:
+Key Ingredients
+^^^^^^^^^^^^^^^^^

+To ensure ``pyjanitor``'s code quality and long-term maintainability (both set up the ground for growing community engagement), we ask our contributors to

+1. Include good documentation (:ref:`docstring_guidelines`)

+2. Set up and carry out unit test (:ref:`unit_test_guidelines`)

+3. Align code pattern with current ``pyjanitor`` API (:ref:`pattern_guidelines`)

+These three elements consitute the minimum requirement for feature contributions.
+In the next three sections, we will dive deeper into each of these requirements.

+.. _docstring_guidelines:

 Docstring Guidelines
 ^^^^^^^^^^^^^^^^^^^^

 For a python function, its docstring is a string that documents what the function does and what the inputs/outputs should be.
-Docstring convensions have `many flavors <http://www.sphinx-doc.org/en/1.8/usage/extensions/napoleon.html#confval-napoleon_numpy_docstring>`_.
+Docstring conventions have `many flavors <http://www.sphinx-doc.org/en/1.8/usage/extensions/napoleon.html#confval-napoleon_numpy_docstring>`_.
 In ``pyjanitor``, we use the `Sphinx style docstring <https://thomas-cokelaer.info/tutorials/sphinx/docstring_python.html>`_ that is built on top of the `reStructuredText (reST) markup <http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html#headings>`_ language.

-reST syntax, like python itself, is sensitive to **indentation**, and each text unit (e.g., heading, paragraph) must be separated by **blank lines**.
+reST syntax, like python, is sensitive to **indentation**, and each text unit (e.g., heading, paragraph, and code block) must be separated by **blank lines**.
-Proper rendering of the web-version docs you are browsing through right now relies on contributors' adherence to these syntax rules.
+Proper rendering of the web-version docs you are browsing through right now relies on our contributors' adherence to these syntax rules.

 Below is a docstring example from ``pyjanitor``'s ``rename_columns`` function.
+For illustration purposes,
-In this docstring, we also add annotations (wrapped in square brackets) to mark all of the key structural elements.
+we also add annotations (surrounded by square brackets) to highlight all of the key sections
-These annotations are for illustration purposes and are not part of the docstring.
+(Note: These annotations are NOT part of the docstring).

 .. code-block:: python